chrisgrieser/nvim-genghis/README.md

   to install anything.)
 - **Recommended:** A provider for `vim.ui.input` and `vim.ui.select` such as [snacks.nvim](http://github.com/folke/snacks.nvim).
-This enables vim motions in the input field, and looks better.
+This enables vim motions in the input field and also looks nicer.

 ```lua
 -- lazy.nvim